Sign In / Sign Out

 The Graduate Admissions application will guide students on the appropriate application materials that need to be submitted.
-These include the application and fee, personal statement (also referred to as letter of intent), three letters of recommendation, official GRE scores, previous coursework form, and official transcripts from all schools previously attended.
-International students will be required to submit additional documents.
-For more information, please visit https://students.asu.edu/graduate/proficiency.
+These include the application and fee, statement of purpose, letters of recommendation, academic record form and official transcripts from all schools previously attended.
+Curriculum vitae are optional but encouraged.
+International students whose native language is not English will be required to submit additional documents.
+For more information, please visit: https://admission.asu.edu/international/graduate/english-proficiency .

 Who should I have write letters of recommendation for my application?

-The most useful letters of recommendation will come from faculty members, instructors, or other individuals who have worked closely with a student and can comment on his/her research and educational potential.
+The most useful letters of recommendation will come from faculty members, instructors, or other individuals who have worked closely with an applicant and can comment on his/her research experience and scientific potential.
 Letters from employers are acceptable, if necessary.

 Do I have to pay the application fee?

 Yes.
-All fees must be submitted by the student before the Graduate Admissions office will release your application materials for SESE to review.
+Applicants must submit the application fee before the Graduate Admissions office will release the application materials for SESE to review.

-Is there a special form to complete for financial support via a Graduate Assistantship?
+Is there a special form to complete for financial support through a Graduate Assistantship?

-What is the minimum acceptable score for the iBT?
+What is the minimum acceptable score for the English Proficiency Exam?

-The Minimum iBT score for anyone to be admitted into an ASU graduate program is 80.
-SESE does not require a higher score.
-Note that this minimum score is set by the Graduate Admissions Office, and SESE cannot review applications with iBT scores less than 80.
-See the Graduate Admissions website for more information: https://students.asu.edu/graduate/proficiency.
+The minimum TOEFL iBT score for anyone to be admitted into an ASU graduate program is 80.
+The minimum IELTS score required is 6.5.
+The minimum PTE score is 60.
+These scores are determined by ASU Graduate Admissions and students with scores below these are not eligible for admission.
+See the Graduate Admissions website for more information, including expiration dates for English Proficiency test scores: https://admission.asu.edu/international/graduate/english-proficiency.

-What score on the speaking section of the iBT test do I need to obtain to receive a Teaching Assistantship?
+What score on the speaking section of the English Proficiency test do I need to obtain to receive a Teaching Assistantship?

-SESE does not currently use the iBT score to determine eligibility for a Graduate Teaching Assistant (TA) position.
-Admitted international students must complete the spoken English SPEAK test to qualify for a TA assignment, unless the student received a 26 or higher on the speaking portion of the TOEFL.
-A score of 26 or higher on the speaking portion of the TOEFL provides an exemption from the English SPEAK test.
-Special English training is provided for students who do not qualify for a TA.
-More information about the SPEAK test, including the schedule for upcoming exams, can be found at the website: https://learnenglish.asu.edu/international-teaching-assistant.
+Admitted international students must demonstrate additional English language proficiency to qualify for a TA assignment, unless the student received a 26 or higher on the speaking portion of the TOEFL or an 8 or higher on the speaking portion of the IELTS.
+Achieving these minimum scores provides an exemption from the additional English language proficiency requirements for a TA position.
+More information about this can be found at: https://learnenglish.asu.edu/international-teaching-assistant.